daizutabi/ivory/docs/index.md

 Run        | Run        | Trial

-Using Ivory, you can obtain the both tracking and tuning workflow at one place.
+Using Ivory, you can tackle both tracking and tuning workflow at one place.

 Another key feature of Ivory is its model design.
 You can write down all of your model structure and tracking/tuning process in one YAML file.
 It allows us to understand the whole process at a glance.